rigetti/pyquil/docs/source/exercises.rst

 To create intuition for quantum algorithms, it is useful (and fun) to play with the abstraction that the software provides.

-A simple example from game theory is the Meyer-Penny Game [1]_.
+The Meyer-Penny Game [1]_ is a simple example we'll use from quantum game theory.
 The interested reader may want to read more about quantum game theory in the article *Toward a general theory of quantum games* [2]_.
 The Meyer-Penny Game goes as follows:

-The Starship Enterprise, during one of its deep-space missions, is facing an immediate calamity, when a powerful alien suddenly appears on the bridge.
+The Starship Enterprise, during one of its deep-space missions, is facing an immediate calamity at the edge of a wormhole, when a powerful alien suddenly appears.
 The alien, named Q, offers to help Picard, the captain of the Enterprise, under the condition that Picard beats Q in a simple game of heads or tails.

 The rules